Verizon Privacy Office

 We may use certain location information we collect, such as information about the location of Wi-Fi access points, to help improve location accuracy in our services or apps.
 If you do not want us to use your Wi-Fi router information, you should change your router’s name so that it contains “_nomap” or “_optout”.
 For example, if your router is named “Myrouter”, you could rename it “Myrouter_nomap”Consumer Safety

 Verizon recognizes that online service providers must be vigilant in protecting the safety and privacy of children online.
 We do not knowingly market to or solicit personal information from children under the age of 13 without obtaining verifiable parental consent.

-We strive to keep our customer records as accurate as possible.
-You may correct or update your Verizon customer information by calling a Verizon customer service representative at 1-800-VERIZON or by accessing your account online and providing the updated information there.
-Similarly, updates can be made to your Verizon Wireless account by calling a Verizon Wireless customer service representative at 1-800-922-0204 or contact us online.
+We want our customer records to be as accurate as possible.
+You may correct or update your Verizon wireline customer information by calling customer service at 1-800-VERIZON or online.
+You can update your Verizon Wireless account by calling a customer service at 1-800-922-0204 or online.
 Verizon Enterprise Services customers may update their information by contacting their account manager.
 Verizon Connect customers may change or update their contact information by calling 1-800-711-5800.

 Verizon has technical, administrative and physical safeguards in place to help protect against unauthorized access to, use or disclosure of customer information we collect or store, including social security numbers.
 Employees are trained on the importance of protecting privacy and on the proper access to, use and disclosure of customer information.
 Under our practices and policies, access to sensitive personally identifiable information is authorized only for those who have a business need for such access.
 Personally identifiable and other sensitive records are retained only as long as reasonably necessary for business, accounting, tax or legal purposes.